Nasima-Islam-Bithi/NoiseNet-model/README.md

 ## 📊 Reported Example Metrics (from logs)
 *(These will vary with dataset & hardware.)*
-- After a few epochs, validation typically achieves:
+- After a few epochs, validation typically achieves for COCO datasets:
   - **MAE ≈ 0.003–0.005**
   - **RMSE ≈ 0.004–0.006**
   - **R² ≈ 0.99+**